Modules and Packages in Python with Examples

 We can import all members of a module as by using import * (symbol).

 We can give alias name to the members of a module as well

-Example: Aliasing members of module (demo5.py)
+Example: Aliasing members of a module in Python (demo5.py)

 from addmultiplication import x as y, sum as add print(y) add(10,20)